 GREEN BELT PURPOSES ASSESSMENT IMPORTANCE TO GREEN BELT PURPOSE

-Purpose 1: To check the unrestricted sprawl of large built up areas Parcel not directly related to edge of Greater London at Upminster on the edge of Romford built up area, the edge of which is some 1.4km to the west and is separated from it by other land which, together with the M25, constrains the outward growth of the built up area.
-Almost 4km separates the southern edge of the parcel from the northern edge of the Thurrock urban area; over 5km separates it from the nearest edge of Basildon to the east.
+Purpose 1: To check the unrestricted prawl of large built up areas Parcel not directly related to edge of Greater London at Upminster on the edge of Romford built up area, the edge of which is some 1.4km to the west and is separated from it by other land which, together with the M25, constrains the outward growth of the built up area.
+Almost 4km separates the southern edge of the parcel from the northern edge of the Thurrock urban area; over 5km separates i from the nearest edge of Basildon to the east.
 As such other land adjoining these large urban areas fulfils this purpose.
 Paramount

-nom the hearest edge of basildon to the east.
-As sach other land adjoining these large aroun areas family this purpose.
 Major

 Moderate

 Slight/Negligible

 None

 Purpose 2: To prevent neighbouring towns from merging into one another As purpose 1.
 The separation of this parcel from other towns, including South Ockendon means that any strategic level of development would not lead to merging, although separation would be reduced to some extent.
 Paramount

 Major

 Moderate

 Slight/Negligible

 None

-Purpose 3: To assist in safeguarding the countryside from encroachment A broad expansive fenland landscape with a strong sense of openness and long distance views with development limited primarily to farmsteads and small areas of development along roads on north, west and east sides; greater incidence of scattered development at North Ockendon creating some sense of encroachment.
-Designation provides high level of protection against piecemeal encroachment of inappropriate development, particularly adjoining existing development.
-Paramount
+Purpose 3: To assist in safeguarding the countryside from encroachment farmsteads and small areas of development along roads on north, west and east sides; greater incidence of scattered development at North Ockendon creating some sense of encroachment.
+Designation provides high level of protection against piecemeal encroachment Paramount

-or mappropriate development, particularly adjoining existing development.
+of inappropriate development, particularly adjoining existing development.
 Major

 Moderate

 Slight/Negligible

 None